one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/01_HybridCloud_IdentityLab01_ADConnect.md

 At this point please write down the local credentials you just created and then return to the instructor's presentation.

-## Task 2 - Install and Configure Active Directory
+## Exercise 2 - Install and Configure Active Directory

 In this task you use PowerShell within Windows Server 2019 to install Active Directory.